 The Family Law Act says that a child’s parents are the guardians of the child while they live together and after they separate.
-But, if the parents of a child did not live together after the child was born, neither is presumed to be the child’s guardian.
-(Normally, the court acts as if the parent with whom the child mostly lives is the child’s guardian.)
+But, if the parents of a child did not live together after the child was born, the parent with whom the child lives is treated as the child’s guardian.

 A parent who has never lived with their child is not the child’s guardian unless one of the following applies:

 - the parent regularly cares for the child,